cryptosharks131/lndg/systemd.md

 `sudo systemctl start jobs-lndg.timer`

 ## Rebalancer Runs
-Create a simple bash file to call `rebalancer.py`, copying the contents below to the file.
+Create a simple bash file to call `rebalancer.py`, copying the contents below to the file and filling in your user.
 `nano /home/<run_as_user>/lndg/rebalancer.sh`
 ```
 #!/bin/bash

 /home/<run_as_user>/lndg/.venv/bin/python /home/<run_as_user>/lndg/rebalancer.py
 ```
-Create a service file for `rebalancer.py`, copying the contents below to the file and filling in the user you would like this to run under.
+Create a service file for `rebalancer.sh`, copying the contents below to the file and filling in the user you would like this to run under.
 `nano /etc/systemd/system/rebalancer-lndg.service`
 ```
 [Unit]